8bitbuddhist/PixelMaestro/docs/show.md

 To set the Events in a Show, use the `Show::set_events()` method.

 ### Event Parameters
-The first parameter is typically a pointer to the object being manipulated by this Event (e.g. a Maestro, Section, Canvas, etc.) The second parameter is the time that the Event is scheduled to occur.
-Any other parameters will depend on the action being performed.
+The first parameter is typically a pointer to the object being manipulated by this Event (e.g. a Maestro, Section, Canvas, or Animation) The second parameter is the time that the Event is scheduled to occur.
+Any other parameters will depend on the type of Event.

 ```c++
 int event_time = 5000;		// Trigger the Event after 5 seconds (5000ms).